wthollingsworth/portfolio/home.md

 About
 -----

-Discovering my passion for education was a happy accident.
-In graduate school, I was appointed Head TA, a position I was initially reluctant to fill.
-As an introvert that can be somewhat shy, the thought of being the figure of authority guiding 20 or more students was a little scary.
-But over time, I found it to be one of the most rewarding experiences I'd had.
+I've been excited about computers and all of the opportunities they can create since I was five or six years old using my grandmother's computer to play solitaire or browse the web with Compuserve.
+My excitement for education however, was a happy accident.
+I was appointed Head TA in graduate school.
+As an introvert, the idea of leading a room of twenty or so people didn't excite me at first.
+But over time I found that guiding these students through their work was one of the most rewarding experiences I've ever had, and one that has influenced my career path.
+My experiences teaching and mentoring have made me a better collaborator and communicator.

-After an unfilfilling first attempt as a software engineer, I pivoted from finanical technology to education as a teacher.
-I'm now looking to take the next step and combine my passions for software and education and help make a difference for as many students as possible.
+Most of my programming experience has been with C and C++ with an object oriented methodology, but I have also worked extensively with Java, Python, and Javascript and am always excited to learn more.

 ### Work Experience